gabrielweyer/nuggets/docs/windbg/windbg-preview.md

 You can set `srcpath` and `sympath` from the [settings menu][settings-menu].

-:rotating_light: After saving the settings, closing `WinDbg Preview` and opening it again, the settings will appear blank.
-Currently the settings are persisted in this file: `C:\Users\<user>\AppData\Local\Packages\Microsoft.WinDbg_8wekyb3d8bbwe\LocalCache\Local\DBG\DbgX.xml`, as long as they appear as expected in the file you're good to go.

 ## Extensions

 :rotating_light: You'll have to provide a path when loading extensions: